Project Status

 "I normally found it difficult to fetch water before this project was completed.
 I always fetched water from the swamp before the completion of this project," Mbalu shared.

-Collecting water is now much less tedious for Mbalu and the other community members of the Masheka Community.
+Collecting water is now less tedious for Mbalu and the other community members of the Masheka Community.

 "I thank God [for] the completion of this water well project.
 It is easy to fetch water now because the well is close to me.
 This has impacted my life by providing safe and pure drinking water and sufficient water for household use," she continued as she shared about the well's impact.